theupdateframework/pep-maximum-security-model/README.rst

 =============================================

 The maximum security model and end-to-end signing have been intentionally excluded from PEP 458.
-Although both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions, they have been postponed for review as a potential future extension to PEP 458.
+Both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions.
+However [LV: from here to where I inserted a comment], confusion!
+See comment at end of paragr.] they have been postponed for review as a potential future extension to PEP 458.
 This PEP is available for review to those developers interested in the end-to-end signing option.
+[LV: I don't know what this is trying to say.
+Postponed, but here it is?
+Which PEP is "this PEP"?
+We can chat about this...
+Maybe you want to rephrase this?
+Something like: X & Y are being reviewed as an extension to PEP 458 because (why?).
+Here, the proposed extension PEP is made available to those developers interested in the end-to-end signing option.]
 The maximum security model and end-to-end signing are covered in the subsections that follow.

 [VD: Discuss roles in both models and explain disadvanges/advantages?]